Sustainability at Saint John’s

 - During Earth week the Presidents approved a new sustainability statement to replace the environmental statement from 2001

-- Zimride, an online carpooling program, will be coming to CSB/SJU this fall.
+- Zimride, an online carpooling program, is available to students.